Pepijn Simon, b.1967, The Netherlands

 By this, the painting process is an experience lived within artist’ mind.
 While he is painting, he experiments with his own mind.
 Sometimes a dangerous experiment.

 This experiences are manifested by a brutal an aggressive presence that cannot be staged.
 The experiments itself are of a prime importance as it destroys the invasion of any preconceived outcome and is truly driven by a fundamental desire to release internal tensions.

 The material he works with is treated like of minor importance to which he has no mercy.
 In his paintings we can see marks of alteration that have affected the canvas or the aluminum physically and that like our own bodies have been subjected to the effects of time and decay and show the capacity to heal.
 The changes that appear are like beautiful accidents and remind the observer of the uncontrolled dimension of the painting.

 Simon quickly paints with conviction and great mastery of the material.
 The contrast between the oppression, the curious observations and fleeting precision keeps the viewer alert.

-Pepijn Simon, born 1967 in the Netherlands.
-Was five years old when his teacher had his class listen to music while painting, and he distinctly remembers thinking it was the most important lesson of his life.
+Pepijn Simon was five years old when his teacher had his class listen to music while painting, and he distinctly remembers thinking it was the most important lesson of his life.

 Simon paints without the use of any brushes.
 In fact, he is using old twisted credit cards.
 He begins with a black painted canvas and paints while it’s still wet.
 He applies the white paint without any sketching or use of photographs.
 “I try to catch the person who reveals himself in the paint at that moment.
 This goes very fast.
 Shortly afterwards, I decide, while the paint is still wet, if it can stay or not.
 If not, then I start the process again.”
 For Simon, the dark paintings are an expression of miscommunication between people and the reflected emotions.